 Q: What do I wear to class?

-A: Scrubs are highly encouraged during the entire course.
-White scrubs are the required uniform for the clinical experience only.
-Appropriate street clothes may also be worn; the dress code will be discussed in full during the first day of class.
+A: Scrubs are required during the entire course.
+White scrubs are the required uniform for the clinical experience.
+The dress code will be further discussed during orientation.

 Q: How soon after graduation can I work?